Miami Bridge: Original bridge

 The bridge was constructed with the assistance of the Federal Administration of Public Works also known as the Public Works Administration.
 Sverdrup and Parcel were consulting engineers for the structure, and Massman Construction Company was the contractor.
 The original plans for the bridge show plans for the original wooden toll building that was once located on the bridge.
 According to the plans, the toll building was painted white, featured wooden Slow and Stop signs, and included a cast iron stove for heating.

-The Miami Bridge has been listed as eligible for the National Register of Historic Places.
-According to Clayton B Fraser who conducted Missouri's 1992 Historic Bridge Inventory, the Miami Bridge was eligible for the National Register of Historic Places as an "outstanding, large-scale example of steel truss construction, located on important great river crossing."
+According to Clayton B. Fraser who conducted Missouri's 1992 Historic Bridge Inventory, the Miami Bridge was eligible for the National Register of Historic Places as an "outstanding, large-scale example of steel truss construction, located on important great river crossing."

+Current bridge

 Despite its historic significance, Missouri Department of Transportation decided against rehabilitating the bridge and instead has decided to demolish the bridge's superstructure and erect a new bridge using the piers and abutment of the old bridge.
 The project will begin with the bridge's closure, scheduled for October 5, 2009.